zachgee/Green_Team/README.md

 ### Navigation bar

 Slide pop-up on the right side of the dashboard.
-This pop-up will provide easy access to the mnain section of the dashboard and the subdivision.
+This pop-up will provide easy access to the main section of the dashboard and the subdivision.
 Additional it will display the current day and time.

 ### V1 Energy Summary